loki4j/loki-logback-appender/docs/docus/docs/labels.md

 </appender>
 ```

-However, labels have several significant limitations, you can use them only for low-cardinality values.
+However, labels have a significant limitation: you can use them only for low-cardinality values.

-*Structured metadata* is a way to attach high-cardinality metadata to logs without indexing them or including them in the log line content itself.
+*Structured metadata* is a way to attach high-cardinality metadata to logs without indexing them or including them in the log line itself.
 This feature was introduced in Loki v2.9.0.
 It overcomes limitations of labels, still increasing search efficiency as Loki does not have to scan entire message bodies for metadata.
 For further details, please check Loki's [docs](https://grafana.com/docs/loki/latest/get-started/labels/structured-metadata/).